fdabl/fdabl.github.io/menu/climate.md

 - [David Attenborough: A Life on Our Planet](https://www.imdb.com/title/tt11989890/)
     - This film is a beautiful meditation on planet Earth and its many wonders, told through the life of the world's best known naturalist.
 Deeply moving.
 - [Tomorrow](https://www.tomorrow-documentary.com/)
-    - This is a wonderful documentary sketching a better tomorrow, showing that films on sustainability can lift your spirits!
+    - This is a wonderful documentary showing solutions and sketching a path towards a better tomorrow, demonstrating that films on sustainability can lift your spirits.
+Highly recommended!
 - [2040](https://whatsyour2040.com/)
     - Another informative and uplifting documentary.
 - [LN3: Teachings of the Anishinaabe Resistance](https://www.stopline3.org/ln3film-video)